Vrexira/v-package-explorer/README.md

 Package) format.
 With the V Package Explorer, you can browse through the contents of VPK packages, create new packages, import media files into existing packages, and toggle the display of child items in folders.

-*NOTE: This tool is only usable for machines using Microsoft Windows operating systems.*
+*NOTE: This tool is only usable for machines using Microsoft Windows operating systems.
+This tool is being reworked.*

 <br><br>